 A cleft lip can often be diagnosed prenatally (before birth) via a routine prenatal ultrasound.
 It is more difficult to diagnose a cleft palate prenatally due to the palate being less visible in ultrasound imaging.

 If your baby receives a prenatal diagnosis of cleft lip and/or cleft palate, it is recommended that you and your family visit an experienced cleft team to discuss the concept of team care, your child’s timeline of care and your child’s medical needs prior to the birth of your baby.
-The Cleft & Craniofacial Anomalies Program at Riley at IU Health provides this service.
+The Riley Cleft & Craniofacial Anomalies Program provides this service.

 After your baby is born, a cleft lip and/or cleft palate diagnosis will be confirmed through a physical exam.

 Treatments for cleft lip and cleft palate and related problems include: